Neria-Gilad/NoteHack/readme.md

 1. Using IDA, (with the help of the program&#39;s source code) we find the functions that are optimal hooking candidates (In our case these are the load and save functions).
 2. Since hooking involves adding a jmp command (and we don&#39;t want to mess with the offsets of the entire program), our jmp needs to overwrite some command.
 Our victim command (or group of commands) must have a size of at least 5 bytes (jmp is 5 bytes), and must be in a location where we can easily extract and/or implant the information we want.
 3. We take note of the relative addresses of these commands, as well as their respective size in bytes.
-4. In the injected DLL (who is now allowed to edit the memory), we find the base address of the EXE that called it – our target program
+4. In the injected DLL (who is now allowed to edit the memory), we find the base address of the EXE that called it â€“ our target program
-5. for each of the addresses we noted above, we find the absolute address by adding them with the base address. we also find the address we will return to when we&#39;re done – which is just adding the size of the overwritten commands to the absolute
+5. for each of the addresses we noted above, we find the absolute address by adding them with the base address. we also find the address we will return to when we&#39;re done â€“ which is just adding the size of the overwritten commands to the absolute
 6. we create a function for each of the hook spots, but we must also replace the commands we will overwrite, as well as make sure no registers are changed due to our actions.
 Failing to do so will probably cause the target program to crash, if not malfunction.
 For this we use naked inline assembly, so the compiler won&#39;t add potentially destructive &quot;fixes&quot;.
 At the end of the function we put a jmp that will go back to the original hooked function, restoring the flow of the program.
 7. We calculate the relative address of the function we created compared to the hook spot (while taking into account that jmp is 5 bytes).
 8. For each candidate, we overwrite the commands, first with E9 (jmp), and then with the relative address we just calculated.
 This will force the program to go to our assembly function, which will in turn call our real function written in c++.
 This redirection will be applied for the time that the program is running, so every time the hooked function is called, it will redirect to our assembly and then go back to running as usual.